ModeEffect/conditional-woo-checkout-field/readme.txt

 6. Custom error message displayed after the customer attempts to checkout without completing your required field.

 == Changelog ==
+= 1.0.14 =
+* Fix: Minor error on checkout page caused notice to display due to incorrect retrieval method of the product ID.

+= 1.0.13 =
+* Improved: File structure improved for easier debugging and future updates.
+* New: Included wpml-config.xml
+* Added: Dismissable update and rating notices.

 = 1.0.11 =
 * Minor Update